TheOtherLonestar/RS-232-UART-Flipper/README.md

 # RS-232-UART-Flipper
+This is for an add-on board designed for the flipper zero.
+It allows the flipper zero to send RS-232 commands through it's USB to UART mode.

+The RS-232 is sent via the 3.5mm TRS Headphone jack.
+You will need an adapter cable to go from 3.5mm to DB9, RJ12, or RJ45  (LINK)[https://www.amazon.com/LIANSHU-DC3-5mm-Serial-RS232-Cable/dp/B07G2ZL3SL]

 BOM for Flipper zero add on board

 5 x 0805 SMD 100nf ceramic capacitor (Generic common part) Designator Footprint: C1 - C5